DOI-ONRR/doi-extractives-data/blog-site/src/pages/intern-blog-post/index.md

 ## What did you expect to work on during this internship before it started?

 I wasn’t completely sure what I was going to be working on.
-I knew that I was going to help transfer the website to [GatsbyJS](https://www.gatsbyjs.org/) and maybe some do some work with [Python](https://www.python.org/).
+I knew that I was going to help transfer the website to [GatsbyJS](https://www.gatsbyjs.org/) and maybe do some work with [Python](https://www.python.org/).
 Maybe design an algorithm for data or something.

 ## What have you been working on during your internship?